-So if you do not have a cruelty-free lifestyle then you’re not vegan but just a plant-based eater.
+So, if you do not lead a cruelty-free lifestyle, then you’re not vegan but a vegetarian and/or a plant-based eater.

 My partner and my parents are flexitarians.
 That means they choose to eat what they want when they want.
-On occasions, they decide to have plant-based diets for more extended periods.
+On occasions, they decide to switch to a plant-based diet for an extended period.

-When interviewed, they’d answer that from a diet point of view they eat plant-based foods.
+When asked, they answered that from a diet point of view they eat plant-based foods.
 But that catalogues them as vegetarians to media, which then would only inflate the data relating to the numbers of vegans.

 Also, as it is the case with my parents and my partner, the choices for food are frequently changing, so does the data.
-The correct way to asses vegans is by looking not what at the food they eat but at their life choices, not only what their diet consists of.
+The correct way to asses vegans is by looking at their life choices, not only what their diet consists of.